lucaong/lucaongaro.eu/source/blog/2019-01-30-minisearch-client-side-fulltext-search-engine.html.markdown

 ## Implementing the index

-On the other hand, is it really possible to efficiently index and store thousands of documents in the browser memory?
+Is it really possible to efficiently index and store thousands of documents in the browser memory?
 As it turns out, if the index is implemented in a space efficient way, and the documents to store are not too large, **the answer is yes**.
-As a rough calculation, if we have 5000 documents to search amongst, and each document is on average 200 characters long (maybe we are only iterested in searching by title, or within a small description), then storing all the documents in uncompressed form takes roughly 2MB (JavaScript strings are typically stored using 2 bytes per character).
+As a rough calculation, if we have 5000 documents to search amongst, and each document is on average 200 characters long (either documents are small, or we are only iterested in searching by title, or within a small description), then storing all the documents in uncompressed form takes roughly 2MB (JavaScript strings are typically stored using 2 bytes per character).
 Now, 2MB is of the same order of dimension of a good quality image, and usually more than acceptable to store in memory.

 There is one problem with this calculation though: it is only taking into